DormanLab/kmodes/README.md

 - kmodes requires Rmath, the [R Standalone Math Library](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#The-standalone-Rmath-library).
 Often, the Rmath library (libRmath.a or libRmath.so for Linux or libRmath.dylib for MacOS) will be installed with R, but not always.
 Here are some other locations for the library.
 	- r-mathlib on [Ubuntu](https://ubuntu.com/) and [Debian](https://www.debian.org/)
 	- libRmath on [Fedora](https://https://fedoraproject.org/), [CentOS](https://centos.org/), [Mageia](https://www.mageia.org/en/), and [Mandriva](https://www.openmandriva.org/)
-	- Or if all else fails, you can install the Rmath standalone library from the repository [https://github.com/statslabs/rmath](https://github.com/statslabs/rmath)
+	- You can install the Rmath standalone library from the repository [https://github.com/statslabs/rmath](https://github.com/statslabs/rmath)
+	- You can install the Rmath standalone library directly from the R source code [https://rstudio.github.io/r-manuals/r-admin/The-standalone-Rmath-library.html](https://rstudio.github.io/r-manuals/r-admin/The-standalone-Rmath-library.html)
+	- If you do not have permissions to install the Rmath standalone library in a central directory, then you can copy the library (`libRmath.so` on Linux) to the `src` in your clone of the k-modes repository.

 # Installation <a name = "installation" />